-As the coronavirus pandemic unfolded this spring, Maryland was one of several states to deem farmers markets essential businesses, allowing the community gatherings to remain open throughout the COVID-19 pandemic.
+Last spring, as the coronavirus pandemic unfolded, Maryland was one of several states to deem farmers markets essential businesses, allowing the community gatherings to remain open throughout the COVID-19 pandemic.

-With a growing customer base in search of locally grown food outside the confines of a grocery store, farmers markets have quickly evolved to both meet the newfound demand and ensure shopper safety following updated guidelines from the Centers for Disease Control.
+A growing customer base was in search of locally grown food as global supply chains were disrupted and shelves sat empty at grocery stores, while farmers markets quickly evolved to both meet the newfound demand and ensure shopper safety following updated guidelines from the CDC, which continue still, a year later.

 This fan-favorite Saturday morning gathering in Waverly is one of the few markets that operates year-round, but it always welcomes a few new faces just in time for the spring season.
 Be sure to pick up staples from the region's best growers and makers, like kombucha from Hex Ferments, meats from Liberty Delights Farm, and produce from the Farm Alliance of Baltimore.
 Corner of E. 32nd & Barclay Sts, Saturdays year-round from 7 a.m.-12 p.m.

 After a shortened season in 2020 due to COVID, the JFX Farmers Market under I-83 returns for its full run, with its full lineup of farmers, food businesses, and artisans.
 Come for Calvert Farm produce, Agriberry Farm fruit, Migrash Farm flours, and prepared item vendors like the Curry Shack and La Bohemia Bakery.
 Corner of Saratoga & Holliday Sts, Sunday through December 20.
 7 a.m.-12 p.m.